geopm/geopm/service/docs/source/runtime.rst

-Using the GEOPM HPC Runtime requires that the package was built against the same MPI implementation that is used at runtime to launch the user's applicaiton.
+Using the GEOPM HPC Runtime requires that the package was built against the same MPI implementation that is used at runtime to launch the user's application.

 BIOS Configuration
 ^^^^^^^^^^^^^^^^^^

-If power governing or power balancing is the intended use case for GEOPM deployment then there is an additional dependency on the BIOS being configured to support RAPL control.
+If power governing or power balancing is the intended use case for GEOPM deployment, then there is an additional dependency on the BIOS being configured to support RAPL control.
 To check for BIOS support, execute the following on a compute node: